CodeSparta/collector-apps/README.md

-# Koffer Collector | RedHat OpenShift Operator Lifecycle Hub
+# Koffer Collector | RedHat OpenShift Auxiliary Apps
 ## Provides
 This automation provides a unified and standardized tarball of artifacts for airgap infrastructure deployment tasks.